Temporary Channel Opened In Baltimore Harbor To Aid Bridge Response - UrduPoint

 Temporary Channel Opened In Baltimore Harbor To Aid Bridge Response

-Washington, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) US authorities working on the Baltimore bridge collapse have opened the first of two small, temporary channels to let ships access the site of the incident.
+Washington, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) US authorities working on the Baltimore bridge collapse have opened the first of two small, temporary channels for ships helping clean up the site of the catastrophe.

-These channels will initially only be open to vessels involved in the Francis Scott Key Bridge cleanup operation, and will not be big enough to allow cargo and container ships to pass through.
+Officials said these channels will initially only be open to smaller vessels involved in the Francis Scott Key Bridge cleanup operation, and will not be big enough to allow cargo and container ships to pass through.

-The first of the channels opened Monday, US Coast Guard petty officer Carmen Caver told AFP, adding it was "only for commercial vessels that are involved with the salvage."

-A second temporary channel is also planned, and will be opened at a later date, another US Coast Guard official said.
+The first of these channel opened on Monday, and a second, slightly deeper channel will be opened in the coming days, Maryland governor Wes Moore told reporters.

+The opening of the temporary route "will help us to get more vessels in the water around the site of the collapse," he told a press conference.

-The temporary lanes will be used by workers undertaking the mammoth task of clearing the harbor of the steel structure, which was destroyed in a matter of seconds last Tuesday when an out-of-control ship struck it, killing six people.
+This will allow more workers to pitch in toward the mammoth task of clearing the harbor of the bridge, which was destroyed in seconds last Tuesday when an out-of-control cargo ship struck it, killing six people.

-Authorities hope that removing the bridge -- by cutting it into smaller sections and lifting them out -- will help rescuers recover all the victims' bodies as well as reopen the crucial shipping lane.
+The authorities hope that removing the bridge -- by cutting it into smaller sections and lifting them out -- will help rescuers recover all the victims' bodies and eventually reopen the crucial shipping lane.

+Two transits are scheduled through the first channel on Monday evening for "barges and tugs to come and get out of the Port of Baltimore so they can bring stuff in in the future," US Coast Guard rear admiral Shannon Gilreath told reporters during the press briefing.

 On Friday, President Joe Biden is due to visit the port city, which is about 40 miles (64 kilometers) north of Washington, the White House announced.

-The first temporary channel will have a controlling depth of 11 feet (3.4 meters), a 264-foot horizontal clearance and vertical clearance of 96 feet, the multi-agency task force overseeing the operation said in a statement.
+The first temporary channel has a depth of at least 11 feet (3.4 meters), a 264-foot horizontal clearance and vertical clearance of 96 feet, the multi-agency task force overseeing the operation said in a statement.

-The temporary channel "is not big enough for any container or cargo ships to pass through," Caver told AFP, adding: "They're working on a plan to make it slowly open to more and more people."
+This temporary channel "is not big enough for any container or cargo ships to pass through," US Coast Guard petty officer Carmen Caver told AFP.

+"They're working on a plan to make it slowly open to more and more people," she added.

 The port of Baltimore is a key hub for the auto industry, handling almost 850,000 autos and light trucks last year -- more than any other US port -- according to Maryland state figures.